 - Stir in just enough milk, water or broth to form a kneadable mass.
-Remove it to a floured work surface and knead for about 5-10 minutes, or until it is silky smooth.
+Remove it to a floured work surface and knead for about 5 to 10 minutes, or until it is silky smooth.
 Add a little flour if it is too sticky.
 Cover it with a towel or bowl and let it rest at least 30 minutes.

-- While the dough is resting, heat the oil in a sauté pan over medium flame.
-Sauté the onions until they are translucent, 3-4 minutes.
-Add the garlic, paprika, cuminseed and oregano and sauté 1-2 minutes more.
-Add the ground beef, salt and pepper and sauté, breaking up the beef until it is cooked through, 5-7 minutes.
+- While the dough is resting, heat the oil in a saute pan over medium flame.
+Saute the onions until they are translucent, 3 or 4 minutes.
+Add the garlic, paprika, cuminseed and oregano and saute 1 or 2 minutes more.
+Add the ground beef, salt and pepper and sauté, breaking up the beef until it is cooked through, 5 to 7 minutes.

 - Stir in the water or stock, raisins and olives and bring to a simmer.
 Sprinkle flour over all and stir in well.
-Simmer for another 5-8 minutes, or until lightly thickened.
+Simmer for another 5 to 8 minutes, or until lightly thickened.
 Adjust seasoning, remove from heat and set aside to cool.

 - Preheat oven to 375°F. Cut the rested dough into 12 equal portions.
 Lightly flour a work surface and roll each portion out into a 6- to 8-inch round.
 Add about 1/4 cup of filling to the center of the pastry round, leaving a 1/2-inch border.
 Wet the edges with a finger dipped in water, fold over into a half moon and seal the edges with the tines of a fork or by rolling them up into a scalloped edge.
 Lay out on a baking sheet.

 - Brush tops with an egg beaten with a little water if you like.
-Bake for 30-40 minutes until browned on top.
+Bake for 30 to 40 minutes until browned on top.
 Serve warm.

 - Empanadas al Horno (Chile and Argentina):The filling above is called pino and is typical for empanadas eaten in Chile and Argentina.
 Usually the filling of each empanada is topped with a sliced hard-boiled egg before it is encased in the pastry and baked.
 Chileans add a little more onions, Argentinians a little more beef.